subhroy/bakery-pack-solution/README.md

-# Problem Statement : Bakery Packagaes & Cost
+# Problem Statement : Bakery Packages & Cost

 ## Background:
 A bakery used to base the price of their produce on an individual item cost.
 So if a customer ordered